Masters in Sustainability

-The Master of Arts Program in Sustainability integrates environmental, economic, social, philosophical, and ethical themes of sustainability.
+The Masters in Sustainability program integrates environmental, economic, social, philosophical, and ethical themes of sustainability.
 The program is designed to give students real-world, hands-on experiences solving sustainability problems.
-Students may attend full- or part-time.
+Students in this sustainability program may attend full- or part-time.

 - Admission Requirements